-Contact: Gloria DeFillipo, ext.
-2236, gdefillipo@hcc.mass.edu
+Contact: Gail Mignogna, ext.
+2087, gmignogna@hcc.edu

 Prepares students to access health information, identify diagnoses and assign appropriate codes to narrative descriptions of health diseases and procedures required for reimbursement, medical research, quality assurance or risk management.
 Also provides students with the opportunity to perform medical billing procedures in order to complete health insurance claims according to the requirements of the health insurance industry.
 Upon completion of the certificate, students are prepared to work in a physician's office, long-term care facilities, insurance and billing companies, health information management department or emergency room of hospitals.
 Within three months of completion of the program, students are eligible to sit for the Certified Coding Associate exam offered through the American Health Information Management Association.